 The El Dorado Beekeepers provide this swarm removal list as a public service.
 If you engage the service of a beekeeper from this list, please note you are engaging them as an individual — they are NOT an agent of the El Dorado Beekeepers.

 Below are beekeepers available for swarm removal.
-If you don’t get a response, move on to another.
+No response?
+Move on to another.

 IS THE SWARM INSIDE?
-Swarms located inside a wall, chimney, or any place not outside is a lot more involved and requires special equipment.
+Removing a swarm located inside a wall, chimney, or any place not outside, is a lot more involved and requires special equipment.
 These removals are referred to as cutouts.
-For cutouts please contact Daniel Schoenthal at email@example.com.
+For cutouts please contact Daniel Schoenthal at [email protected].

 Have a swarm?
 Relax!

 While bees are swarming they are generally very docile.
 They are merely looking for a temporary spot to gather while scout bees fly out to find a new permanent home.